Edalji

 One of my ancestors has become somewhat better known than he ever expected.
 This was my grandfather John Campbell who, for most of his life was a policeman.
 As an inspector in the Staffordshire Constabulary he was involved in the arrest of George Edalji (pronounced 'Ay-dal-ji') at his office in Birmingham in August 1904.
 I think he was also involved in collecting evidence, but I have no family records or anecdotes about his involvement.
 He later became a superintendent in Handsworth.

 This case became notorious when Sir Arthur Conan Doyle took an interest, writing newspaper articles about it, later campaigning successfully for George's release and a government pardon.
+That led to the establishment of the Court of Appeal.

 This case became notorious when Sir Arthur Conan Doyle took an interest, writing newspaper articles about it, later campaigning successfully for George's release and a government pardon.
+That led to the establishment of the Court of Appeal.

-Superintendent Bishop and Inspector Campbell (standing) receive a report from a cyclist policeman in Captain Harrison's yard,
+receives a report from a cyclist policeman in Captain Harrison's yard,

 World's Graphic Press